BMW I3 variants

 The BMW i3 is an EV with stylish looks and a modern cabin that squeezes a surprising amount of passenger space out of its city-car footprint.
 It’s also quick, nimble and perfect for town driving.
 Beneath the futuristic styling, the i3 is a clever bit of kit.
 The chassis is made from carbon fibre reinforced plastic (CFRP) – similar to what you’d find underpinning a McLaren supercar – and the cab-forward stance maximises interior roominess.

-The standard i3 has a smallish 42kWh battery but, as it’s relatively light by EV standards, it boasts a decent range.
-Officially you’ll manage up to 189 miles from a full charge, which should be plenty for anyone who can recharge at home.
-Power stands at 171hp, and even the regular i3 feels exhilaratingly nippy at lower speeds.
+The i3 has a smallish 42kWh battery but, as it’s relatively light by EV standards, it boasts a decent range.
+Officially you’ll manage up to 189 miles from a full charge (175 miles for the i3 S), which should be plenty if you can recharge at home and don't drive to the other end of the country on a daily basis.
+Recharging at home will cost just a few pounds, especially if you have an EV-friendly tariff.

 Your BMW i3 questions answered